nhsconnect/prm-gp2gp-ods-downloader/README.md

 #### Python virtual environment

-From the base directory of the project, create a python3 virtual environment by running `./tasks devenv`, then to activate it run `pipenv shell`
+From the base directory of the project, create a python3 virtual environment by running `./tasks devenv`, then to activate it run `pipenv shell`.

 To deactivate the virtual environment run `deactivate`.